Have you ever thought about sewing your own clothes?

 Regardless, I believe the journey and results will be well worth any challenges faced during the learning process.

-If you are at the tipping point of wanting to sew your own garments but don’t know how to sew yet, take a look at my Get Ready to Sew! series.
+If you are at the tipping point of wanting to sew your own garments but don’t know how to sew yet, take a look at my Starting to Sew! series.

 You’ll learn all the things you would in an in-person sewing class plus some extras.
 And, you can complete the sewing class at your own pace.